mindspore-ai/mindscience/MindFlow/applications/data_driven/navier_stokes/README.md

 ## Description

-We aim to solve two-dimensional incompressible N-S equation by learning the operator mapping from each time step to the next time step:
+We aim to solve two-dimensional incompressible Navier-Stokes equation by learning the operator mapping the initial condition to the solution at time one:

 $$
-w_t \mapsto w(\cdot, t+1)
+w_0 \mapsto w(\cdot, 1)
 $$

 The process for MindFlow to solve the problem is as follows: